Isle of Anglesey County Council

 DEFENCES

-If you are charged with an offence of selling an aerosol paint container to a person under 16, you have the defence that you took all reasonable steps to determine the purchaser's age and that you reasonably believed that the purchaser was not under 16.
+If you are charged with an offence of selling an aerosol paint container to a person under 16, you have the defence that you took all reasonable steps to find out the buyer's age and that you reasonably believed that the buyer was not under 16.

 If you, as the owner of the business, are charged with an offence because someone working in your premises sold an aerosol paint container to a person under 16, you have the defence that you took all reasonable steps to avoid committing the offence.